Eyelid Scarring and Retraction

 Eyelid retraction is a term that describes an abnormally high position of the upper eyelids or unusually low position of the lower eyelids.
 Usually, the lids should rest just above or below the iris, the colored part of the eye.

 Eyelid retraction may result from poor surgical healing, trauma, old age, and thyroid eye disease.
-The latter, also called Grave’s disease, is usually responsible for upper eyelid retractions, but may also cause lower lid retraction depending on the degree of bulging.
-Lower eyelid retraction is a possible complication of cosmetic lower blepharoplasty.
+The latter, also called Grave’s disease, is usually responsible for upper eyelid retraction, but may also cause lower lid retraction.
+Lower eyelid retraction is also a possible complication of cosmetic lower blepharoplasty.
 Genetics or some facial anatomy variants may also cause retraction of the lower eyelid, allowing too much sclera to show.

 Lower eyelid retraction surgery may be a bit more involved, depending on the condition of the skin and the degree of retraction.
 Gravity works against us in this case, and if the lower eyelid closing muscle (orbicularis oculi muscle) is weak or loose, it may be necessary to use several techniques at once.
 Lower eyelid position also has an outsized influence on the movement of the tears as they lubricate the eye and flow toward the outflow ducts near the nose.
-When possible, surgery is limited to the tightening of the lower lids with canthoplasty and adjustment of the tendons that hold the eyelids in normal position.
-However, in some situations, a midface lift or tissue grafting may be necessary to achieve the most desirable outcome.
+When possible, surgery is limited to the tightening and lifting of the lower lids with adjustment of the tendons at the outer corners that hold the eyelids in normal position.
+However, in some situations, a midface lift, facial reanimation, or tissue grafting may be necessary to achieve the most desirable outcome.

 Patients whose eyelid retraction is related to bulging eyeballs, most commonly associated with thyroid eye disease, may also benefit from orbital decompression.
 This technique is performed as part of the complete rehabilitation of patients who need it, and before eyelid surgery so that we can observe how the eyelids respond when the eyes’ protrusion is reduced.

-Initially, treatment for eyelid scarring and retraction may center around controlling the symptoms of eye exposure and dryness caused by poor ocular protection and coverage.
+Initially, treatment for eyelid scarring and retraction may center around controlling the symptoms of eye exposure and dryness caused by poor ocular protection.
 Conventional approaches include eye drops and ointment, bandages, and other methods of comfort.
 While these strategies can manage symptoms, they cannot correct the problem causing them.
-Only surgery can do that.
+Only surgical intervention can definitively correct the retraction.

 It is very rare for eyelid surgery to affect vision adversely.
 In most cases, vision improves as a result of adjusting the eyelids.

 If you are experiencing symptoms of eyelid scarring or retraction, contact our Denver office today!
-Call (303) 839-1616 to schedule a consultation with oculofacial plastic surgeons, Dr. Lacey Echalier, Dr. Alexandra Levitt, or Dr. Robert Fante.
+Call 303-839-1616 to schedule a consultation with oculofacial plastic surgeons, Dr. Lacey Echalier, Dr. Alexandra Levitt, or Dr. Robert Fante.

-To learn more about Dry Eye Disease, click here.
+To learn about Meibomian Gland Dysfunction, click here.